 You will find neither pixels nor classes in React Native.
 The layout is implemented via absolute values based on Flexbox.
-You can use CSS-esque stylesheets/stylesheets a la CSS to define border widths and margins as well as fonts and colors.
+You can use CSS-esque stylesheets to define border widths and margins as well as fonts and colors.
 The usage of flex-like markup is a significant benefit of the tech as it allows you to change the components size depending on the size of the container.

 With “flex: 1” style the component will take up all the available space.
 If there are more than one component they will spread evenly across the available space.
 This minimizes the time spent on styling as this approach allows you to display the elements proportionally to the screen resolution.
 The result is always the same on phones and tablets alike.